careycwang/DSA4212-Recommendation-Algorithms/README.md

 ## Dataset

 We use MovieLens-1M dataset (link: https://grouplens.org/datasets/movielens/1m/) for this project.
 It describes people’s expressed preferences for movies.
-These preferences are formed in ⟨user, item, rating, timestamp⟩, of each sample the rating varies from 0 to 5 (0 means the user has not rated before).
+These preferences are formed in (user, item, rating, timestamp), of each sample the rating varies from 0 to 5 (0 means the user has not rated before).

-## Expeimental Results
+## Experimental Results
 ### RMSE Result of Different Models
 Model | RMSE
 :--: | :--: